ekrich/sbt-scripting/README.md

 ### Basics of sbt scripts

 We will first look at the structure and parts of a **sbt** script.
 The first part of the script is the part that tells the native operating system what to execute.
 We will first show the Unix version but the structure is the same for Windows scripts.
-We will first look at the file [hellosbt.sh](https://github.com/ekrich/sbt-scripting/blob/master/bin/hellosbt.sh).
-You can change the extension from `.sh` to `.bat` to look at the Windows version.
+Now we can look at the file [hellosbt.sh](https://github.com/ekrich/sbt-scripting/blob/master/bin/hellosbt.sh).
+You can change the extension in the URL from `.sh` to `.bat` to look at the Windows version.
 All the file names are alike so anytime a `.sh` file is mentioned you can change the extension to `.bat` to see or run the Windows version.
 Run in Windows as follows: `bin\hellosbt.bat`.
 In the root of the project you can execute the following command with your own arguments as desired.

 ```
 $ ./bin/hellosbt.sh "Eric R" foo bar baz